Jiawei-Fu/clusterinfer/README.md

 devtools::install_github("Jiawei-Fu/clusterinfer")
 library(clusterinfer)
 ```
-Some of users will meet warnings about time zone, it will not affect the installation.
+Some of users will receive warnings about time zone, it will not affect the installation.

 There are two functions and one data set in the package now.